 Think back to when you were a child.
 Were you taught how to properly manage your emotions?
 Most adults, me included, would probably say no, at least in a way that was healthy.
 I remember being taught how to hold in my emotions.
 There were times when all I wanted to do was cry, but… Continue reading 3 Ways to Help Your Children Manage Their Emotions

 I’ve talked about it in the past, but with a new homeschool year in full swing, I just gotta re-emphasize the power of teaching sight words.
-I have spent a lot of time Googling the various lists of sight words, and even came up with my own resource that models after my IR3 method… but… Continue reading The Power of Teaching Sight Words
+This is something that homeschooling parents either love or hate.
+I am more on the loving end because it offers me the ability to enhance my daughter (and younger… Continue reading The Power of Teaching Sight Words

 As homeschooling evolves, there are more and more methods and styles surfacing.
 One of the newest methods is known as the Unit Study Method which a lot of homeschooling families are loving.
 The biggest reason is it practically fits any learning and homeschool style.
 It is what it sounds like so you're basically using the… Continue reading How Unit Studies Changed Our Homeschool + Why You Should Try It Too!